 In case of a switching PI control (PWM), the room temperature controller calculates a new command value internally every 30 seconds.
-In this feedback control, however, the update of the command value takes place, if required, solely at the end of a PWM cycle.
+With this control, however, the update of the command value takes place, if required, solely at the end of a PWM cycle.
 The parameters "automatic transmission on change by..." and "Cycle time for automatic transmission..." are not enabled with this control algorithm.
 The parameter "Cycle time of the switching command value..." defines the cycle time of the PWM command value signal.

-- 2-point control:
+2-point feedback control:

 In case of a 2-point feedback control, the room temperature and thus the hysteresis values are evaluated periodically every 30 seconds, so that the command values, if required, will change solely during these times.
 The "Automatic transmission on change by..." parameter is not enabled as this control algorithm does not calculate continuous command values.
 In addition to the command value output following a change, the current command value value may be periodically transmitted on the bus.
 In addition to the times when changes are to be expected, other command value telegrams will be output according to the active value after a configurable cycle time.
-This ensures that during a periodic access control of the command value in servo drive or in the addressed switching actuator, telegrams are received within the control interval.
-The time interval predetermined by the "Cycle time for automatic transmission..." parameter parameter should correspond to the control interval in the actuator (cycle time in the controller is preferably to be parameterized smaller).
-The "0" setting will deactivate the periodic transmission of the actuating variable.
+This ensures that, during cyclical security monitoring of the command value in servo drive or in the addressed switch actuator, telegrams are received within the monitoring time.
+The time interval predetermined by the "Cycle time for automatic transmission..." parameter should correspond to the control interval in the actuator (cycle time in the controller is preferably to be configured smaller).
+The "0" setting will deactivate the periodic transmission of the command value.